mynkv/Samsung-PD-/README.md

 q1 = q0;<br>
 end <br><br>

-Above code will synthesize a single flipflop as output q0 willbe synthesized as a wire as shown in the figuree below: <br><br>
+Above code will synthesize a single flipflop as output q0 will be synthesized as a wire as shown in the figuree below: <br><br>

 <img width="400" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/9f38bb7643eaa2609fd3595fec3307b14e36915d/%23day4/ff_2.PNG"><br><br>

 Correct code for the shift register will be:<br><br>